wenk88888/UCL-Ally/README.md

 # UCL-Ally

 ## Problem Statement and Inspiration
-The COVID-19 pandemic undoubtedly has impacted student experience at HEI which has caused a lack of sense of space and belonging as a member of university.
+The COVID-19 pandemic undoubtedly has impacted student experience at higher education insitution which has caused a lack of sense of space and belonging as a member of university.
 This has adverse effect on the emotional wellbeing and consequently their academic performance and overall student satisfaction.

 Common questions by new and current UCL students :
 - How well do you know about the spaces and facilities available at UCL and how you should make full use of them?